deeplearning4j/deeplearning4j/convolutionalnets.md

 ### Yann LeCun

 [Yann LeCun](http://yann.lecun.com/exdb/publis/pdf/lecun-iscas-10.pdf), a professor at New York University and director of research at Facebook, has done much to advance and promote the use of convolutional nets, which are used heavily in machine vision tasks.

+*N.B.
+We'll be updating this page with code snippets from an example soon.*